 Matt started off studying agriculture at Michigan State University.
 He has since gone in to cloning, farm management, and is now taking a shot at full-time farming.
 The name “Lovers Lane Micro Farm” leaves little to the imagination, as he began with a few varieties of tomatoes, nursery plants, and above all, microgreens.
 At the market his stand is over flowing with fresh salad mixes, lettuce heads, heirloom tomatoes, nursery plants, and microgreens.
 Sunflower, pea, arugula, beet, radish, and the well known “spicy” mix are a few of his best-sellers.
 Matt says overall success comes with the emphasis on soil regeneration, and worm composting.
 As if this Portage dirt wasn’t rich enough, Matt keeps “hot bags” of recycled soils and plant matter (from microgreen trays, clippings, etc) along with the addition of worms to revamp used soil.
 After spending some much needed time in the “hot bag” the worms will brake down the additional matter into a nutritionally dense soil

-What started out as a one-man-one-dog operation, has since grown in to two more employees, Tom Hunt and Austin Wertheiner.
+What started out as a one-man-one-dog operation is now co-owned by Matt, Tom Hunt and Austin Wertheiner.
 This aided significantly in the progression of market vending opportunities, and other work around the greenhouses.
 We would also like to note that the backbone of the support system is Matt’s partner Haley Atkinson, in which his “dream would not be possible without.”
 The icing on the cake is Matt’s number one supporter his dog and best friend, Buddy.
 Wherever Matt goes, so does he.
 A day on the job would not be the same without Buddy trotting up and down the greenhouse rows, leaving soil stained pawprints along the way.
 There is nothing more genuine than the friendship between a farmer, and their dog.
 With the rate it’s going, we anticipate more expansion from this local producer in the near future.
 Stay tuned!

 Business is good nowadays, with a steady flow of interest from local buyers and marketgoers alike.
 Especially so, noting that this is his first year vending at the farmers markets around town.
 We had the pleasure of seeing Matt every Sunday at the Portage Market, and later on in the year vending frequently at the Saturday Kalamazoo Farmers Market.
 He brought integrity, flavor, and a high standard of product to the atmosphere.
 Also, a buzzing interest from adults and kids alike whilst checking out the glass beehive he set up on his booth.
 It is our hope that Matt continues to be a familiar face for many markets to come.
 The future for this young and upcoming farmer is looking bright, fertile, and full of good Dutch celery mud.